syncfusion-content/angularjs-docs/angularjs/CircularGauge/Legend.md

 ### Legend shape

-To change the legend ite, shape, you have to specify the desired shape in the `e-legend-shape` property of the legend.
+To change the legend item, shape, you have to specify the desired shape in the `e-legend-shape` property of the legend.
 By default the legend shape is **circle**.It also supports rectangle,diamond,triangle,slider,line,pentagon,trapezoid and wedge shapes.

 {% highlight html %}